Program Length: 20 months

 Fundamentals in Nursing I-II

 This course is designed to provide an opportunity for students to synthesize and integrate the theory, skills, and knowledge they have gained through the nursing program to this point in skilled extended care units.
 Mastery of beginning skills in the use of the Nursing Process is emphasized.
 The primary focus of the course is the development of nursing profession.
 The context, dimensions and themes in professional nursing practice will be discussed.
+This course has 40 clock hours of theory.

 This course develops beginning knowledge and skills to focus on assessment and physical exam of the whole person.
 It provides the nursing student with the skills in physical, psychosocial, and spiritual assessment of adult clients.
 History taking and data collection are emphasized.